-The present invention comprises a gateway device for use in providing a subscriber access to a computer system, and more particularly, for dynamically creating and managing subscriber tunnels through the computer system (i.e., network), such as the Internet, from the gateway device to an enterprise network, such as a corporate network.
-The present invention does not require special client-side software to be loaded on the remote computer of the subscriber, and does not require any manual configuration of the remote computer.
+The present invention comprises a gateway device for use in providing a subscriber access to a computer system, and more particularly, for dynamically creating and managing 20 subscriber tunnels through the computer system (i.e., network), such as the Internet, from the gateway device to an enterprise network, such as a corporate network.
+The present invention does not require special client-side software to be loaded on the remote computer of the subscriber, and does not 25 require any manual configuration of the remote computer.
 Instead, the gateway device establishes a tunnel, whereby the gateway device operates as one end point and the enterprise network operates as the other end point.
-Rather than configuring and reconfiguring the remote computer each time a tunnel is created, the remote computer provides the gateway device with the appropriate profile information necessary to create a tunnel to a particular enterprise network during the setup of the account.
-Thereafter, the gateway device uses the profile information each time a tunnel is created for that user to that enterprise network.
+Rather than configuring and reconfiguring the remote computer each time a 30 tunnel is created, the remote computer provides the gateway device with the appropriate profile information necessary to create a tunnel to a particular enterprise network during the setup of the account.
+Thereafter, the gateway device uses the profile information each time a tunnel is created for that user 35 to that enterprise network.
 In essence, the gateway device takes the place of the remote computer as an end point of the tunnel, spoofing the enterprise network.
-The tunnel is created from the gateway device to the enterprise network is such that the enterprise network views the gateway device as though it were the remote computer.
+The tunnel is created from the gateway device to the enterprise network is such that the enterprise network views the gateway device as though it 40 computers 14 that log onto the computer network 10 in a were the remote computer.
 By allowing the gateway device to operate as the end point of the tunnel, the remote computer is not limited to a single tunnel per session, but may have numerous tunnels established simultaneously during a single session.
-The gateway device determines on a per packet basis whether a tunnel is required based upon the packet destination.
+The gateway device determines on a per packet basis 45 whether a tunnel is required based upon the packet destination.
 If a tunnel is required, then the gateway device creates the tunnel and places the packets in the tunnel for delivery to the destination network.